mollyvokes/advent-of-tdd/src/main/java/ms/advent/dayseven/DaySevenChallenge.md

 ### Breakdown of Problem

 - need to take each hard and figure out each what value it is - could start by seeing how many of the same number are in each hand ? and if not, check for the order - probably sort the cards first.

+### P2

+Jack is now a wildcard and will be whatever card would make the hand strongest.
+But individually they become the weakest - so have value 1.
+When you compare 2 hands of same type, J should be seen as a 1

+- need to change J to value 1
+- need to consider number of 1's and add it to the highest value other repeating cards